jackfrost68/Forest-Cover-Type-Analysis-Phase-0/README.md

 Ques 5 : What are the particular difficulties you see in this data set?
 What unique challenges might you encounter in analyzing it?
-Our dataset is very large, i.e. the soil type column has 40 variables making it harder to find the best model to use.
-Additionally, our dataset has 7 targets i.e. the different forest cover types therefore making predicting is a bit more tedious.
+The dataset is very large, i.e. the soil type column has 40 variables making it harder to find the best model to use.
+Additionally, the dataset has 7 targets i.e. the different forest cover types therefore making predicting is a bit more tedious.

 Scientific terminologies such as azimuth, hillshade and hydrology can be difficult for novice data analysts or non-technical staff to understand.

-Lastly, the dataset is 7 years old and with the drastic climate changes over the last years, our model might not predict forest type cover accurately.
+Lastly, the dataset is 7 years old and with the drastic climate changes over the last years, my model might not predict forest type cover accurately.

-# Exploratory Data Analysis

-*What’s the composition of users by platform?*

 ![This is an image](https://github.com/jackfrost68/Wayfair-/blob/5a84bfae3125e924b60da87335ee43024b5c1b7d/Screenshot%202022-11-13%20at%207.49.41%20PM.png)